deepset-ai/haystack-integrations/integrations/nvidia.md

 This integration introduces the following components:

 - `NvidiaTextEmbedder`:
-    A component for embedding strings, using NVIDIA AI Foundation embedding models.
+    A component for embedding strings, using NVIDIA AI Foundation and NVIDIA Inference Microservices embedding models.

     For models that differentiate between query and document inputs, this component embeds the input string as a query.

 - `NvidiaDocumentEmbedder`:
-    A component for embedding documents, using NVIDIA AI Foundation embedding models.
+    A component for embedding documents, using NVIDIA AI Foundation and NVIDIA Inference Microservices embedding models.

-- `NvidiaGenerator`:     A component for generating text using generative models provided by NVIDIA AI Foundation Endpoints.
+- `NvidiaGenerator`:     A component for generating text using generative models provided by NVIDIA AI Foundation Endpoints and NVIDIA Inference Microservices.

 ## Use the components on their own: